JaimeHyland/family_shopping_list_v1/README.md

     at HTMLInputElement.onchange ((index):131:64)
 ```

 Once the error has occurred, the App instance ceases to work, acting as if the device has no Internet connection.
-All other tabs on the Chrome instance continue working as normal.
+All other tabs on the affected Chrome instance continue working as normal.
 Restarting using the Heroku Open App button produces a new instance without problems.

 The strangest thing of all about this error is that it only occurs when Chrome's Developer Tools window is open: it doesn't occur when using Chrome with the Developer Tools window closed.
 Nor does it occur in Edge, with or without its developer tools window open!

 It took significant time to realise that the root of the problem lies with the Chrome Develop Tools functionality.
 One lesson I learnt from this is not to assume immediately the issue is necessarily caused by a problem in my code, settings or configurations.
 I will be reporting the issue to Google.

-###
+### The elephant in the room
 Aside from this, the major unresolved technical issue is my failure to create an effective notification system for multiple users using Django.channels and WebSockets.
 The result of this issue is that the deployed version of the App fails to update the shopping list page of other users working on the App in real time when a list item is bought, unbought, cancelled or uncancelled.
 It was for this functionality that I decided (overambitiously) to use websockets via Daphne and Channels.
 AS A RESULT OF THIS CONTINUING ISSUE, CLASHES IN DATA STATES MAY OCCUR WHEN TWO INSTANCES OF THE APP ARE USED AT THE SAME TIME.

 I will be working on achieving the goal of realtime multi-user data updating on an ongoing basis.

 <!-- TOC --><a name="other-design-questions"></a>
 ## Other design questions

 ### Hard-coded data
 Some of the data used by the app is for reasons of simplicity hard-coded at the development stage.
 One example of such data is the list of shop types (TYPES_OF_SHOP) used by the program, which is hard-coded into the Models.py file.
-This list (and any other hard-coded data) will be integrated into an appropriate data table in a future iteration.
+This list (and any other hard-coded data) may be integrated into an appropriate data table in a future iteration, depending on early user feedback.

 <!-- TOC --><a name="help-functions"></a>
 ### Help functions
-I have not, and do not intend to implement any particular systematic Help infrastructure behind the App in addition to Django's generic help functionality.
-I will concentrate on ensuring that all UIs in the App are as intuitive and simple as humanly possible.
+I have not, and do not intend in any scheduled future to implement any particular systematic Help infrastructure behind the App in addition to Django's generic help functionality.
+I will concentrate on ensuring that the UX is as seamless as possible and that all UIs in the App are as intuitive and simple as humanly possible.
 In any rare cases where it seems that some explanation may be necessary, I may provide the user with information via discreet modal displays.
+Apart from immediate aesthetic considerations, I'll have to give further thought to the positioning of buttons, the greater use of modal windows, etc..

 <!-- TOC --><a name="text-resources-for-i10n-and-l10n"></a>
 ### Text resources for i10n and l10n
 I do not anticipate any need to internationalise an App essentially designed for a single family.
-If I should decide in the future that such action is needed, I will leverage Django's built-in i18n and l10n capabilities in a later iteration of the App.
+However, as I live in Germany, and many potential testers of my app will be far more comfortable using the German language, any practicable beta version will need to be localized for such users.
+When the time comes to take that step, I will leverage Django's built-in i18n and l10n capabilities in a later iteration of the App.

 <!-- TOC --><a name="credits-and-sources"></a>
 ## Credits and sources